General light-cone gauge approach to conformal fields and applications to scalar and vector fields: Introduction

 Light-cone formulation of relativistic dynamics \cite{Dirac:1949cp}-\cite{Kaku:1974zz} offers many interesting conceptual and technical simplifications of approaches to problems of superstring theories and modern quantum field theory.
 As the example of a powerful application of light-cone formalism we can mention the solution to a light-cone gauge superstring field theory \cite{Green:1982tc} and the construction of various supersymmetric theories in terms of off-shell superfields (see, e.g., Refs.\cite{Brink:1982pd}-\cite{Ananth:2005vg}).
 Light-cone formalism turned also to be helpful for the construction of interaction vertices of higher-spin fields \cite{Bengtsson:1983pd}-\cite{Metsaev:2007rn} (for recent study of this theme, see Refs.\cite{Bengtsson:2014qza}).
 Interesting applications of the light-cone formalism for studying gauge/gravity duality may be found in Refs.\cite{Brodsky:2014yha}.
 Light-cone gauge formulation of fields dynamics in AdS space and CFT may be found in Refs.\cite{Metsaev:1999ui,Metsaev:2015rda}.
 In addition to above-said, we also note that, as was demonstrated in Refs.\cite{Siegel:1986zi}, light-cone gauge formulation may sometimes be a good starting point for deriving new interesting Lorentz covariant formulations.

-In this paper, we develop light-cone formalism for studying interaction vertices for conformal fields.
-We note that commonly used formulations of most conformal fields involve higher derivatives (for review, see Ref.\cite{Fradkin:1985am}).
-In Ref.\cite{Metsaev:2007fq,Metsaev:2007rw}, we developed an ordinary-derivative (second-derivative) Lagrangian gauge invariant formulation for free conformal fields.
-This is to say that our gauge invariant and Lorentz covariant Lagrangian formulation for free bosonic conformal fields does not involve higher than second order terms in derivatives.
-Using such Lorentz covariant formulation in Refs.\cite{Metsaev:2007fq,Metsaev:2007rw}, we developed ordinary-derivative light-cone gauge formulation for free conformal fields in Refs.\cite{Metsaev:2013kaa}.
-Our light-cone gauge Lagrangian for free bosonic conformal fields in Ref.\cite{Metsaev:2013kaa} does not involve higher than second order terms in derivatives with respect to transverse spacial coordinates.
-Our main aim in this paper is to generalize light-cone gauge approach for free conformal fields in Ref.\cite{Metsaev:2013kaa} to the case of interacting conformal fields.
-In this paper, we develop method for constructing interaction vertices and use this method to find explicit expressions for cubic vertices for scalar and vector fields.
-We consider scalar fields having arbitrary conformal dimension and vector conformal field in flat space of arbitrary dimension.
+In this paper, we apply light-cone gauge formalism for study of interaction vertices of conformal fields.
+Commonly used formulations of most conformal fields involve higher derivatives (for review, see Ref.\cite{Fradkin:1985am}).
+In Refs.\cite{Metsaev:2007fq,Metsaev:2007rw}, we developed an ordinary-derivative gauge invariant formulation for free bosonic conformal fields.
+Our formulation for free bosonic conformal fields does not involve higher than second order terms in derivatives.
+Using our ordinary-derivative gauge invariant formulation, we developed the ordinary-derivative light-cone gauge formulation for free bosonic conformal fields in Refs.\cite{Metsaev:2013kaa}.
+Our ordinary-derivative light-cone gauge Lagrangian for free bosonic conformal fields in Ref.\cite{Metsaev:2013kaa} does not involve higher than second order terms in derivatives.
+In this paper, we generalize light-cone gauge formulation of free conformal fields in Ref.\cite{Metsaev:2013kaa} to the case of interacting conformal fields.
+We develop a method for the building of interaction vertices for arbitrary spin conformal fields and use this method to find explicit expressions for all parity-even cubic vertices for the scalar and vector fields propagating in the $R^{d-1,1}$ space, $d\geq 4$.
+In this paper, we consider the scalar fields with the conformal dimension $\Delta=\frac{d-2}{2}-k$, $k\in \No_0$, and the vector fields with the conformal dimension $\Delta=1$.